flrogerw/poc-entitlements/README.md

 ~~~

 ### Start the Containers
-1. Create a .env file within the Stripe Adpter folder using the included sample for direction.
+1. Create a .env file within the stripe_adapter folder using the included sample for direction.

 2. Build the containers